 - Your healthcare provider should test you for TB before starting and during XELJANZ treatment, and monitor you closely for signs and symptoms of TB infection during treatment.

 You should not start taking XELJANZ if you have any kind of infection unless your healthcare provider tells you it is okay.
 You may be at a higher risk of developing shingles (herpes zoster).
-People taking the higher dose (10 mg twice daily) of XELJANZ have a higher risk of serious infections and shingles.
+People taking the higher dose (

 Before starting XELJANZ, tell your healthcare provider if you: